itsjoshuagraves/digitalgarden/content/journal/intentions/index.md

 - The parent
 - The child

-> In a session with the instructors, I mentioned my drive to do, achieve, solve.
-And how those sometimes steal joy from my present moment.
-They offered a kinder reframing that had me consider those as parts of me, not my entire identity.
-The difference is subtle, but important: what you lost, what you went through is *not* your identity.
-You may be a survivor, but you’re also much more than that.
-If you choose to define your personality by those things, you will have a much more difficult time when other emotions and parts of you want to get some attention.
+During a session, I shared how my drive to achieve and solve sometimes steals joy from the present moment.
+The instructors reframed this kindly, reminding me these are parts of me—not my whole identity.
+The distinction is subtle but profound: what you’ve lost or gone through is not your identity.
+You may be a survivor, but you’re also much more.
+Defining yourself solely by these things can make it harder to embrace other aspects of who you are.

-Next, ask yourself what would you say to those parts of you that need some compassion.
-To the hurt one you might say that “you did your best.
-You did incredible work.
+Next, ask yourself what you’d say to these parts if they were loved ones.
+To the hurt one, you might say: “You did your best.
 I love you.
 Keep going.”
-Or you may say to the ruminating one that “you can have my attention for 5 minutes.
-Say whatever you want.
-And then we’re moving on.”
+To the ruminating one: “You have five minutes of my attention.
+Say what you need to, and then we’re moving on.”

-Treat these parts of you with loving kindness, because the more you push something away, the harder it snaps back.

-### Not all compassion is gentle.
+Treat these parts with loving-kindness.
+Pushing them away only strengthens their hold.

+## Not All Compassion Is Gentle

-We want to be kind to ourselves, but don’t want to treat every aspect of our personality the same.
-Sometimes you must be firm, and you must speak decisively.
-The instructors called this “fierce compassion.”
+While kindness is essential, not every part of you requires gentleness.
+Sometimes, you must be firm—what the instructors called “fierce compassion.”

-Much like a beloved pet is doing something they shouldn’t or is dangerous, you will be loud and tell them no. You will not allow this behavior, this thought pattern, to continue.
-Some common ways to identify what part of you might need some fierce compassion:
+Like when a beloved pet is in danger and you shout “No,” some aspects of yourself need decisive boundaries.
+Parts that might need this include:

 - The hurtful one
 - The hateful one
 - The destructive one
 - The vengeful one

-Anything that is destructive to self or others does not get the spotlight.
-It is shunned, because you don’t need to live with guilt, shame, and resentment.
+Anything destructive to yourself or others doesn’t deserve the spotlight.
+Fierce compassion ensures guilt, shame, or resentment don’t take root.

-## List your major lessons from 2024.
+## List Your Major Lessons From 2024

-It’s a synthesis of your victories, losses, and outcomes from your self compassion.
-Here are some examples, both of which were my own:
+Synthesize your victories, losses, and insights from self-compassion.
+Here are two examples from my own list:

-- “You can give all your love and sacrifice everything all the time for someone, but it isn’t guaranteed to fix the situation.
+- “You can give all your love and sacrifice everything for someone, but it’s not guaranteed to fix the situation.
 Love is limitless, but its power isn’t.”
 - “Hold your boundaries.”

-What’s important here is to steer clear of story and trite sayings.
-This is for you, not a Hallmark card.
-Sometimes the lessons are brutal, and that requires facing it head on with a neutral approach.
+Avoid clichés or Hallmark-style sentiments.
+This is for you, not for show.

-## Identify your limiting beliefs.
+## Identify Your Limiting Beliefs

-The best way I’ve found to identify these beliefs is by asking this question: does this limit my agency, intelligence, or autonomy?
+To uncover these beliefs, ask: “Does this limit my agency, intelligence, or autonomy?”

-This is where things get harder, as you’ve got to really look at your limiting beliefs.
-Some of them might be:
+This step requires deep reflection.
+Examples of limiting beliefs might include:

-- “To be loved and accepted, you must hide those flaws with lies and justifications.”
+- “To be loved, I must hide my flaws.”
 - “I am broken by default.”
-- “Working hard enough can overcome any problem.”
+- “Working hard enough can solve any problem.”

-## Address the impact of that belief.
+### Address the Impact of These Beliefs

-Ask yourself how that belief impacts your relationship to yourself, to others, to your work.
+Examine how each belief affects your relationships—with yourself, others, and your work.
+For example: does a hyperactive problem-solver in you sap joy from the present moment?
+(I speak from experience.)

-Let’s say that you’re someone who has has a very active problem solver whose obsession over working you out of a bad situation steals the joy from your then-present moments (I speak that from experience).

-## What’s your heart’s desire?
+## What’s Your Heart’s Desire?

-You’ve identified your lessons, your losses, your victories.
-You learned the impact of those limiting beliefs you carry.
-Now ask yourself what you really want.
-What feels best to you, what rings as most authentically you.
-Here are a couple of examples:
+Having identified your lessons, losses, and limiting beliefs, ask yourself: What do I truly want?
+What feels most authentic?
+Examples might include:

 - “To be free, safe, and light.”
 - “To show up in the spirit of collective transformation.”

-These can be tender, profound, or even mundane.
-What’s important is to inquire about what feels most authentic to you.

-### Ask what you need to let go of
+Tender, profound, or even mundane—what matters is its authenticity.

+## Ask What You Need to Let Go Of

-Look at your losses and your limiting beliefs.
-And ask how they get in the way of your heart’s desire.
+Reflect on your losses and limiting beliefs.
+What blocks your heart’s desire?
 Is it attachment to outcomes?
-Expectations?
-The idea that you can solve your problems without accepting that they might never go away?
+Unrealistic expectations?
+The idea that problems are solvable without acceptance?

-List out a few.
-Keep it to less than five.
+List a few.
+Keep it to five or fewer.

-## Create an antidote.
+## Create an Antidote

-Next, you take a limiting belief and change it around into a declaration.
-Let’s go back to the example of you  ruminating and obsessing over a bad situation you’re in.
-Your limiting belief is that “Working hard enough can overcome any problem.”
+Turn a limiting belief into a declaration.
+For instance, if your belief is “Working hard enough can solve any problem,” the antidote might be: “I face life’s challenges with peace and strength.”

-Make sure to avoid any negative motivators or things that avert loss.
-Write it as if you have achieved it, not that you will, or you might, or you want to.
-You’ve done it.

-The example I’ll give is “I face all that life presents me from a place of peace and strength.”
-You might also say that if you’re unsure if someone will love you for who you are, you might say “I allow myself to be seen and loved as I am.”
+Write it as if it’s already true.
+Avoid negative motivators or wishful thinking.
+Here’s another example: “I allow myself to be seen and loved as I am.”

 ## Closing

-Intentions are powerful and they have unquestionably changed my life.
-But what’s important to take away here is that no matter what intention you set, they can’t guarantee outcomes.
-You can’t wish yourself out of a bad situation, nor can you fake it until you make it.
+Intentions are powerful.
+They’ve unquestionably changed my life.
+But remember, they can’t guarantee outcomes.
+You can’t wish yourself out of hardship, nor fake it until you make it.

-This is why the declaration about facing what life presents you from a place of strength and peace is written the way it is—it doesn’t mean those problems won’t happen anymore.
-It does mean that you won’t suffer needlessly from worry.

-It’s easy to say what an intention isn’t, but it’s not as easy to say what they are without resorting to platitudes.
-I believe that intentions and declarations are an extra push.
-They’re permission to do the thing you desire.
-They’re empowering you to be your most authentic self.
-You know that declaration is real, and it’s tailored to you.
-So post it in a place where you see it often.
-If you have a sitting or other mindfulness practice, give it presence in those moments.
+That’s why declarations like “I face life’s challenges with peace and strength” matter.
+They don’t eliminate problems—they help you face them without needless suffering.

+Intentions aren’t magic.
+They’re a permission slip to be your authentic self.
+Write yours down.
+Post it somewhere visible.
+Let it be a touchstone in your mindfulness practice.

+Your text has been polished for readability and impact while maintaining your thoughtful tone.
+Let me know if further edits are needed!